ppy/osu-wiki/wiki/Rules/Code_of_conduct_for_modding_and_mapping/en.md

 ## Further exchange and discussion

 Sometimes, discussions will be drawn-out, and a single mod and response isn't enough to bring all parties to agreement.
 Perhaps the mapper doesn't agree with a suggestion, and the modder isn't satisfied with their response.
-Ideally, all discussions should find closure.
+Ideally, all discussions should find closure within a reasonable timeframe.

 Consider the following guidelines when an agreement cannot be reached: